Find Grad Schools

 43 Yearly Graduations

 National University comes in at #4 on our list of the most popular colleges offering master's degrees in english language.
 Roughly 18,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
 During the most recent year for which we have data, 43 people received their master's degree in english language from National University.
-Of these students, 72% were women and 24% were members of underrepresented racial-ethnic groups.
+About 74% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 41 Yearly Graduations